dephekt/crawler/README.md

 ##### Expecting Python 2.x Support?
 There will never be Python 2.x support for this; Python 2.7 support sunsets on January 1, 2020.
 See [this statement](http://python3statement.org/) regarding the move to Python 3.

-### Running the Application

-Basic usage instructions can be found with:

-    $ python app.py --help

-    usage: app.py [-h] [--scan] [--infile INFILE] [--outfile OUTFILE] [--clobber] [--debug]

-    optional arguments:
-      -h, --help         show this help message and exit --scan             perform a scan
-      --infile INFILE    set a custom domain input file location --outfile OUTFILE  set a custom output log file location --clobber          wipe and reuse the log instead of appending to it --debug            enable debugging output

-Ensure that `scanner_domains.txt` exists in the same directory as `app.py` and contains at least one domain name.
-Additional domains should be on new lines.
-Optionally, one can pass `--infile <input file>` or `--outfile <output file>` to specify a custom path and filename.

-Then run:

-    python app.py --scan

-By default, the application will log scan results to  `scanner_log.txt` if `--outfile` is not passed.

-To enable logging to the console pass `--debug` to `app.py`, for example:

-    python app.py --scan --debug --infile C:\domains.txt --outfile C:\scan_log.txt

 ### Bugs and Issues
 Please report any problems or feature requests using the [issues tab](https://github.com/dephekt/crawler/issues) on the GitHub project.
 Please include the domain which triggered the problem as well as the full Python traceback if an exception was encountered.